-- · Technology agnostic approach allows customers to leverage aged legacy systems reducing implementation costs. - The automated process is user friendly and does not require highly qualified engineers to operate. - We believe our project optimization tool is more accurate than alternative options on the market due to inclusion of current costing, confirmed and validated operational performance data of ESSs instead of specified performance, state/federa/local incentives, and comparative rate structure engine.
+- § Technology agnostic approach allows customers to leverage aged legacy systems reducing implementation costs. - The automated process is user friendly and does not require highly qualified engineers to operate. - § We believe our project proposal tool is more accurate than any other option on the market.